ElectricRCAircraftGuy/eRCaGuy_dotfiles/useful_apps/serial_terminals_README.md

     // `sizeof(PacketFile)` is fixed and known at compile-time.

     constexpr uint16_t MAX_NUM_BYTES = 512;

-    constexpr uint32_t PACKET_FILE_START = 5555567890;
+    // Magic numbers to mark the start and end of a FILE contents packet. constexpr uint32_t PACKET_FILE_START = 5555567890;
     constexpr uint32_t PACKET_FILE_END = 987655555;